Wednesday, February 25, 2026

 Gas jockey Parmjeet Sehgal (parmjeet@cancopetroleum.ca)

-Kelowna Mayor Tom Dyas has accused some on council of politicking with the proposed location of a new performing arts centre.
-In December, council unanimously endorsed in principle the Pioneer Gardens location adjacent to the Delta Grand parkade.
-However, a strong public push back was swift and loud, leaving some questioning the decision.
-Dyas and his always loyal mini-me, the very gay Loyal Wooldridge were at odds with all others yet again.
+In December, council unanimously endorsed the Pioneer Gardens location adjacent to the Delta Grand parkade.
+A strong public push back was swift and loud, leaving some questioning their decision.
+Dyas and his always loyal mini-me, the very gay Loyal Wooldridge were at odds with all others again.
 The two men are connected pee pee to bum bum.
 “I am fine to see this move forward ..." said Wooldridge.
 Councillor Luke Stack said a second look at the location for the art centre is "reasonable."

 Loyal Wooldridge is a fully shameless Dyas penis puller.